Canop/codesort/README.md

 You don't usually have to select the zone to sort.
 You can ask code-sort to automatically select the zone to sort around your current line.

-With the following binding typing the leader key then 'cs' will automatically select the set of blocs around the current line and sort it.
-The buffer won't be saved so you can undo or save yourself.
+Define this binding in your vim configuration:

 ```
 " sort the optimal range around the current line
 nnoremap <Leader>cs ma<ESC>:execute ":%!code-sort --around ".line('.')<CR>`a
 ```

+Typing the leader key then 'cs' will automatically select the set of blocs around the current line and sort it.

 Explanation of the command:

 * the current position is saved in the `a` register with `ma`